 Arizona has long been known for excellence and innovation in teaching undergraduates.
-As a TA at Arizona, you will have full responsibility for your class, including lectures, homework and exam preparation, and assignment of grades.
+As a Teaching Assistant (TA) at Arizona, you will have full responsibility for your class, including lectures, homework and exam preparation, and assignment of grades.
 You will benefit from an extensive collection of TA training and mentoring resources and you may choose to teach more advanced courses or become involved in outreach programs to local schools.
-You can read more about teaching opportunities.
+You can read more about teaching opportunities here.

 Want to learn more about our Graduate Program?